niquewoodhouse/niquewoodhouse.github.io/about.md

 				<h1 class="w80 s-m-l h1-plus display">{{page.headline}}</h1>
 			</div>
 		     <div class="unit darkestgrey one-third s-m-l m-m-t m-m-b chapter">
-		      	<p class="">I’m always looking for opportunities to contribute to that, in any industry.
+		      	<p class="">I’m always looking for opportunities to contribute to that change, in any industry.
 Thank you for taking an interest in my work.
 Say hi - </p>
 		      	<p><a href="mailto:nique.shjm.woodhouse@gmail.com">nique.shjm.woodhouse@gmail.com</a></p>
 		      	<p><a href="tel:+4407948888909">+44 0 7948 888 909</a></p>
 		     </div>